Mortgages For Borrowers With a Disability

 Which lenders will let you declare this type of income?

-A large number of mainstream and specialist lenders accept disability benefits as a declarable source of income.
+Many mainstream and specialist lenders accept disability benefits as a declarable source of income.

-These include big names such as Barclays, NatWest and Halifax, as well as specialist lenders such as Together, Foundation Home Loans and Pepper.
+These include big names such as Barclays, NatWest, and Halifax, as well as specialist lenders such as Together, Foundation Home Loans, and Pepper.

 Some challenger banks will also let you declare disability benefits, including Tandem Bank and Virgin Money.